sendgrid/docs/source/User_Guide/Transactional_Templates/how_to_send_an_email_with_dynamic_transactional_templates.md

 It is important to note two sections of this call when using dynamic templates.

-In order to send dynamic content, you need to specify values for that content in the dynamic template data section:
+In order to send dynamic content, you need to specify a collection of key/value pairs in the `dynamic_template_data` object following the pattern `"handlebar_tag":"value to substitute"`.
+All are assumed to be strings.
+These handlebar substitutions apply to the text and html content of the body of your email, in addition to the subject and reply-to parameters.
+The total collective size of your handle bar substitutions may not exceed 10,000 bytes per personalization object.

 {% codeblock %}
  }],